MaximilianAzendorf/wassign/doc/src/Introduction.md

 ## Getting more complicated with slots

-Lets say that the time schedule of our convention (which is held on a single day) looks as follows:
+Lets say that the time schedule of our convention (which is held in a single day) looks as follows:

 -------------- ----------------------
 10:00 -- 11:00 Welcome speech